Nigeria vs Cameroon: Super Falcons coach names strong squad for friendlies

 Defenders Osinachi Ohale, Michelle Alozie and Ashley Plumptre all kept their places, while midfield mainstays Halimatu Ayinde, Christy Ucheibe, Deborah Abiodun and Jennifer Echegini were also included.

-The Nigerian squad also features the return of Ngozi Okobi-Okeoghene, who plies her trade in Canada, and Gift Monday, now based in the United States.
+The Nigerian squad also features the return of Ngozi Okobi-Okeoghene, who plays in Canada, and Gift Monday, now based in the United States.

 Both players were absent from Nigeria’s last major international outing, and their reintroduction is expected to increase competition in midfield and attack.